jgenger/SARS-CoV-2-project/narratives/nCoV-SARS-2-CeMM_ncovtest2.md

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=division&f_country=Austria&d=tree,map&r=division)

 * You want to explore the data on your own and create your own narratives?
-Then we can provide you here with some useful links!
+Then we can provide you with some useful links!
-<br><br>

 * [How to read phylogenetic trees with nextstrain](https://nextstrain.org/narratives/trees-background)
 <br><br>